EXCLUSIVE-Canada's Bombardier looks to raise cash from rail business -sources

 POTENTIAL BUYERS BUSY?

-Alstom is also currently busy with the 12.4 billion euro sale of its power equipment business to GE, and is unlikely to embark on a new deal before that is completed, said the sources.
+Alstom is also currently busy with its 12.4 billion euro sale of its power equipment business to General Electric, and is unlikely to embark on a new deal before that is completed, said the sources.

 Japan's Hitachi is also tied up after agreeing in February to acquire the rail business of Italian group Finmeccanica for 1.9 billion euros.